Ggillett84/JSclassGillett/021-creating-table-w-code/README.md

     I think it will look something like this.....????  --\ 00 /--

-# how to set is to match our heading
+# how to set it to match our heading

-I think setting the key like key.mpg in the order i want it to be
+I think setting the key like key.mpg in the order i want it to be in the order we want it

+# how you think we can fix the rendering issues

+I am not sure how to fix it, you said it would only take one code and I was going to look at the code to see if there was anything to erase, so I was way off